Nestle teams up with Canadian plant-based ingredient makers

 With so much of Canada’s peas exported raw, finding enough supply to satisfy the Nestle deal will not be a challenge, said Ryan Bracken, Merit’s co-CEO.
 The company is already planning to expand the Winnipeg plant under construction to more than double production.

-Reporting by Rod Nickel in Winnipeg, Manitoba and Silke Koltrowitz in Zurich; Editing by Michael Shields and Nick Macfie
+Reporting by Rod Nickel in Winnipeg, Manitoba and Silke Koltrowitz in Zurich; additional reporting by Kelsey Johnson in Ottawa; Editing by Michael Shields, Nick Macfie and Jonathan Oatis